mauricechiodo/eim-case-studies/course/credit-scores/Social_Credit_Scores/china/plan/scoring/2/index.md

 ---
-Title: Generation of Social Credit Scores
+Title: The Credit Reference Center of the PBOC
 Template: LeafPage
 ---
+#The Credit Reference Center of the PBOC